 During 'Boetiek Techniek' in Ghent, participants were given the opportunity to build their own Minecraft world, made out of steel applications.

-"An excellent organization and a motivated group of volunteers.
-A brilliant advertisement for your company!"
-I" A visitor of the Open Company Day.
+COMPANY!" !"
+A visitor of the Open Company Day.

 During the Flemish Harbour Day, visitors were able to see a fully automated crane in action.